The Flavors of Costa Rican Cuisine- Simple, Sweet and Savory

 The staples are rice and beans (mixed together and known as Gallo Pinto), fruits and veggies, fish and meats.
 Where at home we tend towards a lot of wheat breads, here they lean more towards corn based breads like tortillas.

 If you wander into any local restaurant (referred to as a “soda”) you will generally find a buffet-type set up.
 To go truly authentic you would order what’s called a casado.
-Depending on the size you order, you will be able to choose from a variety of side dishes including the standard gallo pinto, grilled veggies, and meats, cold salads, grilled plantain, and pico de gallo.
+Depending on the size you order, you will be able to choose from a variety of side dishes including the standard gallo pinto, grilled Costa Rican vegetables, and meats, cold salads, grilled plantain (one of the most famous Costa Rican fruits), and pico de gallo.

 The flavours are relatively simple.
 Meats are usually grilled but also appear in rich sauces.
 I was surprised to find that grilled plantains are served with almost everything, and that they (known as maduros) are really sweet.
 Cilantro is extremely common.